ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 Analysis Pipeline
 -----------------

 The core component of the logdata-anomaly-miner is the "analysis pipeline".
-It consists of the parts INPUT, ANALYSIS and OUTPUT
+It consists of the parts INPUT, ANALYSIS and OUTPUT.

 .. image:: images/analysis-pipeline.png
    :alt: Parts of the analysis-pipeline